TimidRobot/passlove/README.rst

     grady@northcoast.com

-Part of Speach Database - WordNet database
+Part of Speech Database - WordNet database
 ------------------------------------------

 The WordNet database is under the following Copyright: ::